jakefleming/idiotproof/readme.md

 Created by [Very Cool Studio](https://verycoolstudio.com) and [Jake Fleming](https://www.futurefonts.xyz/jake-fleming).

 Idiot Proofed was made so we'd never have to open InDesign again.
-It works best locally, where gulp can watch for changes to fonts, but also works just great in browser.
-On font selection Idiot Proofed takes a wild guess at where you're at in your proofing process, what opentype features are available in your font, and delivers proofing material accordingly in three broad stages.
+It works best locally, where gulp can watch for changes to fonts.
+On font selection Idiot Proofed takes a wild guess at where you're at in your proofing process, what opentype features are available in your font, and delivers proofing material accordingly.

 ## The Stages
 1. Hamburgers — minumum rhythm sense character set